Parents, teachers worry about potential closure of elementary school

 "There are needs.
 There are heating needs.
 There are HVAC needs.
 There are roofing needs," School Board President Katie Gilmartin said.

-The school board said if Bancroft Elementary were to close students would be sent to Isaac Tripp Elementary.
+The school board said if Bancroft Elementary were to close, students would be sent to Isaac Tripp Elementary.

 Students would be provided with transportation.